-This year has seen the world economy entering a new paradigm of rising global inflationary pressures resulting from a) a demand shock from expansionary fiscal policy during Covid, b) a supply shock from labour market disruptions and supply chain interruptions and c) excessive global monetary policy liquidity.
+This year has seen the world economy entering a new paradigm of rising global inflationary pressures resulting from a) a demand shock from the expansionary fiscal policy during Covid, b) a supply shock from labour market disruptions and supply chain interruptions, and c) excessive global monetary policy liquidity.

-In the majority of the period since floating exchange rates commenced in the 1970s, there is a large body of literature indicating that the FX carry trade has statistically and economically significant positive excess returns and in many periods has provided a Sharpe ratio double that of major equity markets.
+In the majority of the period since floating exchange rates commenced in the 1970s, a large body of literature indicates that the FX carry trade has statistically and economically significant positive excess returns and, in many periods, has provided a Sharpe ratio double that of major equity markets.

-This has particularly been the case prior to the Global Financial Crisis (‘GFC’) of 2008 after which carry was effectively eliminated by the financial regime established in response to the financial and economic crisis.
+This has particularly been the case before the Global Financial Crisis (‘GFC’) of 2008, after which carry was effectively eliminated by the financial regime established in response to the financial and economic crisis.

-The passive approach to an FX carry strategy involves buying the top 3 G10 highest yielding currencies and selling the bottom 3 yielding currencies.
+The passive approach to an FX carry strategy involves buying the top 3 G10 highest-yielding currencies and selling the bottom 3-yielding currencies.
 This results in a portfolio of 6 currencies.
-A comparison of returns from this passive strategy in two distinct time periods is shown below.
+A comparison of returns from this passive strategy in two distinct periods is shown below.

 Source: Millennium Global and Bloomberg.
 All representations are for illustrative and educational purposes only.
 Performance is for the period 28 February 1989 to 31 December 2021.
-Past performance is not a guide to future returns and the value of investments may fall as well as rise.
+Past performance is not a guide to future returns; the value of investments may also fall and rise.